 How Does It Work?

 Currency APIs typically use REST endpoints or WebSockets.
 You send a request for specific currency pairs — such as USD to EUR — and receive structured JSON responses including bid/ask prices, last traded price, and timestamps.
-WebSockets offer real-time push updates, perfect for trading platforms and live feeds.

 Key Use Cases